I am always on the lookout for cruelty free and vegan personal care products. What does that mean exactly?

 I have extremely sensitive skin and always ran into problems with my current products.
 Natalie explained to me Arbonne’s commitment to all natural products, botanically based and vegan certified seemed like a solution to my problems…..

 I became curious about the current skincare products I was using.
 I did some research on my current skin care products I was horrified by what I found.
 Fillers, chemicals and toxins… I couldn’t believe what I had been putting on my body for years!

 I am proud to be part of Arbonne’s networks of Independent Consultants who promote healthier and beneficial products while building the brand, affording anyone the opportunity to build a business, earn additional income and reach their financial goals!

 Now I cannot speak to the the purity of Arbonne’s products, but I am certainly going to give them a whirl and see how my sensitive skin likes them.
 I tried the shampoo the other day and enjoyed the result.
 Products are ordered exclusively through independent consultants.
-Please feel free to get in touch with Sherri and Natalie.
-They are welcoming and informative.
+Please feel free to get in touch with these lovely Arbonne Consultants

 Sherri Gutberg –Arbonne Independent Consultant ID-116612469